How to manage social determinants of health for Maternity and NICU families

 - Our new hire training of CMs includes in-depth review of SDOH impacting modern Maternity and NICU populations.

-Modern issues like opioid addiction are making the SDOH challenge exponentially more difficult.
+Modern issues like COVID and opioid addiction are making the SDOH challenge exponentially more difficult.
 But every day, we strive to help Maternity and NICU families address the problems that impact their daily lives.
 It isn’t easy, but it’s the right thing to do to live our core values and advance our mission of helping every woman, caregiver, infant and family achieve better outcomes.